textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 : If any of the directories in which Textpattern stores your images, downloadable files, themes or temporary files have their permissions set incorrectly, this alert will appear. {dirtype} will indicate which directory needs attention. [^chmod]

 <span class="error">Apache module mod_rewrite is not installed.</span>
 : This alert means the mod_rewrite module is not readable, possibly because it has not been uncommented in the php.ini file working on your website.
-You’ll need access to your web server to track this down and see, or contact your web host.
+You'll need access to your web server to track this down and see, or contact your web host.

 <span class="error">Old placeholder file is in the way.</span>
 : This alert likely means you have created an actual folder in your server file tree that shares a name with a section you created in the Sections panel (Presentation > Sections), or vice versa.
 This can break your site.
 You need to rename or remove one or the other.